ON THIS PAGE

 Overview

 Firewall authentication initiates a secure connection to be established across two devices.
 A network user must provide a username and password for authentication when initiating a connection across the firewall.
 Firewall authentication supports HTTPS traffic for pass-through authentication.
-HTTPS can secure HTTP firewall authentication traffic between users and the SRX Series device.
+HTTPS can secure HTTP firewall authentication traffic between users and the SRX Series Firewall.

 HTTPS is the secure version of HTTP, the protocol over which data is sent between the user and the device that the user is connected to.
 All communications between the user and the connected devices are encrypted.
 HTTPS is often used to protect highly confidential online transactions like online banking and online shopping order forms.